elastickent/cross_cluster_stack/README.md

 `docker-compose up`

-The provisioning and Metricbeat dashboard loading should take couple of minutes.
+The Metricbeat dashboard loading process should take couple of minutes complete.

 ## Check out your new clusters.